 At a point in the story, DeVante lets down his tough persona with Starr and admits he never wanted to get into a life of crime.
 This shows that most of those who do drugs don’t really do it.
-They get into it through peer pressure or necessity which of course is not an excuse.
-Thomas shows that most drug dealers are merely trying to survive, even though there are exceptions like King.
+They get into it through peer pressure or necessity, which, of course, is not an excuse.
+Angie Thomas shows that most drug dealers are merely trying to survive, even though there are exceptions like King.

 I didn’t know a dead person could be charged in his own murder.

 Starr made this statement during her television interview as a way to get to the truth of the matter.
 She knew that she could use her voice to fight back against those who wanted to paint Khalil as a thug.
 So she made a good choice of words and some powerful words.
 Starr calls Khalil’s shooting a murder, she is directly challenging the narrative presented by white people.

 My anger is theirs, and theirs is mine.